 As it’s only a short walk, it’s nice to combine it with a longer trail and there’s one just down the road.
 Simply drive a few more minutes to Wrights Lookout (below) to begin the Surprise Creek Track.

-I enjoyed this longer route because it was again quiet and peaceful, the creek area is pretty and the lookout at the start is gorgeous.
+I enjoyed this longer route because it was also quiet and peaceful, the creek area is pretty and the lookout at the start is gorgeous.
 It’s also only a moderate hike, half flat and half hilly, so not too strenuous.

-To reach Din Din Barron Falls first, set your sat nav to take you there (it’s just a bit further on the highway past Kuranda Village).
+Getting here: to reach Din Din Barron Falls first, set your sat nav to take you there (it’s just a bit further on the highway past Kuranda Village).
 It has a big car park as this waterfall gets popular.

 Then it’s a 500m stroll to the waterfall on a rainforest boardwalk that winds 8 meters above the canopy.
 There’s a railway station right next to the falls too which I think may be one of the most scenic stops in Queensland.